simdjson/simdjson/doc/basics.md

 When the JSON Pointer Path is the empty string (`""`) applied to a scalar document (lone string, number, Boolean or null), a SCALAR_DOCUMENT_AS_VALUE error is returned because scalar document cannot be represented as `value` instances.
 You can check that a document is a scalar with the method `scalar()`.

-JSON Path
+JSONPath
 ------------

-The simdjson library now supports a subset of [JSON Path](https://goessner.net/articles/JsonPath/) through the `at_path()` method, allowing you to reach further into the document in a single call.
-The subset of JSON path that is implemented is the subset that is trivially convertible into the JSON Pointer format, using `.` to access a field and `[]` to access a specific index.
+The simdjson library now supports a subset of [JSONPath](https://datatracker.ietf.org/doc/html/draft-normington-jsonpath-00) through the `at_path()` method, allowing you to reach further into the document in a single call.
+The subset of JSONPath that is implemented is the subset that is trivially convertible into the JSON Pointer format, using `.` to access a field and `[]` to access a specific index.

 This implementation relies on `at_path()` converting its argument to JSON Pointer and then calling `at_pointer`, which makes use of [`rewind`](#rewind) to reset the parser at the beginning of the document.
 Hence, it invalidates all previously parsed values, objects and arrays: make sure to consume the values between each call to `at_path`.